How to Get People to Join Your Facebook Group: Practical Tips

 Even open Groups can easily stay active by encouraging interaction from their members, though!

-Modern Dog Owners has less than 13,000 members, but it’s an active Group that averages several posts a day.
+Here's an example: Modern Dog Owners has less than 13,000 members, but it's an active Group that averages several posts a day.

-It’s not just because of the ridiculously cute lil’ pooches, either – it’s because the admin keeps things going with the Group’s members!
+It's not just because of the ridiculously cute lil' pooches, either - it's because the admin keeps things going with the Group's members!
+Take a look at this post, for example:

 This post asking members to introduce themselves got a ton of engagement, and got members interacting with and talking to each other!

-For example, in October 2017, Facebook introduced a tool that allows Group admins to write welcome to our Facebook group posts that automatically tag new members – a perfect way to encourage involvement from people who have only recently joined!
+This is the sort of thing you can VERY easily do on a recurring basis, too.
+Facebook has a tool that allows Group admins to write welcome to our Facebook group posts that automatically tag new members - a perfect way to encourage involvement from people who have only recently joined!

 Using an automated posting tool can also keep your Group from going silent - for example, a lot of Edgar users manage their Groups by loading up recurring conversation starters designed specifically to get people interacting with each other!